 Stroll around Sokcho Lighthouse and Yeounggeumjeong Pavilion

 To the north of the city lies Sokcho lighthouse, which was built in 1957.
 It is actually listed as the Nr.1 attraction in Sokcho city and is still in operation to this day.
-It however does not only have the function of a lighthouse, it can also be visited as an observatory during the day.
+It does not only have the function of a lighthouse though.
+You can visit the lighthouse as an observatory during the day.
 From the top you will have gorgeous views over the East Sea, Sokcho city as well as the nearby Seoraksan National Park.
 Admission is free of charge.

 Just below the lighthouse lies Yeonggeumjeong Pavilion, which can be reached via a 50 meters long bridge over the East Sea.
 The admission to the pavilion is free of charge as well.
 To get to both of these sights you will have to walk through a pretty local street.
-The street was ligned left and right with shops selling fresh fish and seafood.
+The street was packed with shops selling fresh fish and seafood.
 Many had freshwater tanks in front of their shop doors!

 Visit Naksansa/ Naksan Temple